FanPUYen/test3/_pages/biography.md

 ![Cong]({{ base_path }}/images/{{ site.author.avatar }}){: .alignright width="200" height="300"}
 {% endif %}

+## Biography

 **Cong Ling** (凌聪)

+Cong Ling is currently a Professor in the Electrical and Electronic Engineering Department at Imperial College London.
+He is a member of the [Academic Centre of Excellence in Cyber Security Research](http://www3.imperial.ac.uk/securesoftwaresystems) at Imperial College and an affiliated member of the [Institute of Security Science and Technology](http://www3.imperial.ac.uk/securityinstitute) of Imperial College.

+Dr. Ling has been an Associate Editor (in multiterminal communications and lattice coding) of IEEE Transactions on Communications, and an Associate Editor of IEEE Transactions on Vehicular Technology.
+He is a member of IEEE.

 [Communications and Signal Processing Group](http://www3.imperial.ac.uk/commssigproc)
 [Department of Electrical and Electronic Engineering](http://www3.imperial.ac.uk/electricalengineering)
 [Imperial College London](http://www3.imperial.ac.uk/)